The toolbox republic

-Personal freedom is a most important aspect of citizen lives.
-Polish authorities yet would hold the people for property.
+Year 1989 and the Polish Round Table did not bring the change it promised.
+Today as well, Polish authorities would rather hold the people like property.
 Born in Poland — and no one ever has choice on the place — you cannot change your citizenship, unless the President allows it, says a regulation.

 You get a special form to fill.
-You need to write a letter and enclose numerous documents, along with even a biographical note by hand.
+You need to write a letter and enclose numerous documents, even an autobiographical note by hand.
 The President may grant permission or — not.

 - Renouncement of Polish citizenship

 Polish embassy in London lays out: the President's decision is sovereign and there is no right of appeal.

 - National Georgraphic compares renouncement in a few countries

 Polish citizens and Polish military